-The other day I got a request from our team leader to check why our AWS expenses had shoot up unexpectedly the last month, after a few minutes revising the previous months billing I figured out that AWS started collecting taxes, cloudwatch has been increasing as we were implementing a better logging system for our apps, and also AWS started charing us $0.005 per IP address hourly starting on february 2024.
+The other day I got a request from our team leader to check why our AWS expenses had shot up unexpectedly the last month.
+After a few minutes revising the previous months’ billing, I figured out that AWS started collecting taxes, CloudWatch had been increasing as we were implementing a better logging system for our apps, and also AWS started charging us $0.005 per IP address hourly starting in February 2024.

 AWS New charges on IP Addresses